moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 In fact, I believe that each of these technologies is needed to some degree.
 Or was needed.
 At least for general frontend development.
 But what I don't like is that we're literally stuck in the past decade, and no one in the mainstream is trying to bring this to the attention of developers.
 As a result, our applications still have zero reproducibility, and the labor intensity of the tasks, even for monotonic ones, is featural.

+I'm not suggesting we discard all existing solutions.
+No, that would be silly.
+And I'm not suggesting doing manual DOM manipulation every time by yourself.
+That should be done by the library/framework/technology/API/whatever.
+All I'm saying is that maybe it's time to stop implementing unique "snowflake" type solutions that have serious design flaws?
+And start utilizing what our own platform offers us and develop its usability.
+Perhaps not in the form that was presented, but in some other form.
+But, at least to me, it looks potentially possible.

-And instead of recognizing the failure of current practices, we continue to choose between different colors of the same felt-tip pen.
+Yet instead of recognizing the failure of current practices, we continue to choose between different colors of the same felt-tip pen.

 Respect your platform, please.